 An increment in the degree of urbanisation of the country, measured in terms of the density of the population, implies a higher rate of energy poverty.
-Concretely, a one-unit increase in the density of the population increases the Energy Poverty index by 0.0065%.
+Concretely, a one-unit increase in the density of the population increases the Energy Poverty index by 0.007%.
 As expected, the degree of inequality in the countries, measured by the Gini index, implies higher levels of energy poverty in less egalitarian countries.
-The Energy Poverty index will increase 0.024% for an increase of 1% in the Gini index.
+The Energy Poverty index will increase 0.025% for an increase of 1% in the Gini index.

-Once the model is estimated, it is also possible to calculate the marginal effect for the determinants that prevent European countries from reaching their minimum level of energy poverty.
-These marginal effects represent changes in expected value of the inefficiency term (u) when there is a change in an explanatory variable, i.e., $\frac{\partial E(u{it})}{\partial z{it}}$ (see Appendix A for details).
-The average marginal effect of Social Protection is -0.0124.
-This means that the Energy Poverty index is reduced by 1.24% for 1% increase in the social protection benefits.
+Once the model is estimated, it is also possible to calculate the marginal effects for the inefficiency determinants that prevent European countries from reaching their minimum level of energy poverty.
+These marginal effects represent changes in the expected value of the inefficiency term (u) when there is a change in the inefficiency determinants, i.e., $\frac{\partial E(u_k)}{\partial z_k}$ (see Appendix A for details).
+The average marginal effect of Social Protection is -0.0143.
+This means that the Energy Poverty index is reduced by 1.43% for 1% increase in the social protection benefits.
 In other words, this result confirms a positive relationship between Social Protection and energy poverty reduction.
 Efficiency increases as more is spent on social protection aids.